Myrigg/pip-anywhere/README.md

 # PiP Anywhere

-A lightweight Chrome/Chromium extension that lets you trigger **Picture-in-Picture** (PiP) mode on video sites including **YouTube**, **Crunchyroll**, and most HTML5 video players across the web.
+A lightweight Chromium extension that lets you trigger Picture-in-Picture (PiP) mode on supported video sites.
+Currently enabled for YouTube and Crunchyroll—the places where people most often want PiP and where video players tend to fight it.

-This extension uses **Manifest V3**, runs entirely client-side, and works with:
+The extension uses Manifest V3, runs entirely client-side, and works on:

 - Google Chrome
 - Brave
 - Microsoft Edge
-- Any Chromium-based browser that supports MV3
+- Any Chromium browser with MV3 support

 ---

 ## ✨ Features

-- One-click **Picture-in-Picture** via toolbar button
+- One-click Picture-in-Picture via the toolbar button
-- Optional keyboard shortcut (default: `Ctrl+Shift+P` on Windows/Linux, `Command+Shift+P` on macOS)
+- Optional keyboard shortcut (Ctrl+Shift+P on Windows/Linux, Command+Shift+P on macOS)
-- Works on most sites using `<video>` elements
-- Automatically finds the main playing video
+- Automatically detects the main visible/playing video
-- Handles sites like Crunchyroll that disable PiP via `disablePictureInPicture`
+- Handles platforms that try to disable PiP (e.g., Crunchyroll)
-- Clean code: Manifest V3 + background service worker + content script
+- Minimal permissions, MV3-compliant, clean architecture

 ---

 ## 🔧 Installation (Developer Mode)

-you can install it in **Developer Mode**.

 1. Download the repository ZIP:
-   **Code → Download ZIP**
+   Code → Download ZIP

-2. Extract the ZIP to a folder.
+2. Extract it somewhere convenient.

-3. Open Chrome and navigate to:
-   `chrome://extensions`
+3. Open:
+   chrome://extensions

-4. Enable **Developer mode** (toggle in the top right).
+4. Enable Developer mode.

-5. Click **Load unpacked** and select the folder containing `manifest.json`.
+5. Click Load unpacked and select the folder containing manifest.json.

-6. The extension should now appear as **PiP Anywhere**.
+6. You’ll see PiP Anywhere appear in your extensions list.

-Optional: Pin the icon via Chrome’s puzzle-piece menu for quick access.
+(Optional) Pin the icon using Chrome’s puzzle-piece menu.

 ---

 ## 🚀 Usage

 ### Toolbar Button
-- Go to any supported video site (YouTube, Crunchyroll, etc.)
-- Start playing a video
+1. Go to YouTube or Crunchyroll
+2. Play any video
-- Click the **PiP Anywhere** toolbar icon
+3. Click the PiP Anywhere icon
-- The video pops into Picture-in-Picture mode
+4. The video pops into Picture-in-Picture mode

 ### Keyboard Shortcut
-Default:
-- **Windows/Linux:** `Ctrl + Shift + P`
+- Windows/Linux: Ctrl + Shift + P
-- **macOS:** `Command + Shift + P`
+- macOS: Command + Shift + P

-You can change this at:
+You can customize this via:
-`chrome://extensions/shortcuts`
+chrome://extensions/shortcuts

 ---

-## 🧠 How It Works (Technical Overview)
+## 🧠 How It Works

-**Content Script (`src/contentScript.js`)**
+### Content Script — src/contentScript.js
-- Runs on matching sites
+Runs only on YouTube and Crunchyroll.
+It:

-- Finds the main video:
-  - Prefers visible, currently playing videos
-  - Falls back to the largest video element
+- Locates the main video on the page using a robust heuristic
+- Handles late-loading or DRM-wrapped video elements
-- Removes `disablePictureInPicture` if present
+- Removes disablePictureInPicture when needed
-- Calls `requestPictureInPicture()`
+- Requests PiP
 - Responds to messages from the background worker

-**Background Service Worker (`src/background.js`)**
+### Background Service Worker — src/background.js
-- Listens for toolbar button clicks
+- Listens for toolbar clicks and keyboard shortcut commands
-- Sends a `TRIGGER_PIP` message to the active tab
+- Sends a TRIGGER_PIP message to the active tab
-- Handles keyboard shortcut commands

-**Manifest (`manifest.json`)**
+- Guarantees the PiP request happens within a user-gesture context

+### Manifest — manifest.json
-- Defines MV3 extension metadata
+- Defines MV3 metadata
-- Registers content scripts
+- Limits content script injection to YouTube + Crunchyroll
+- Minimizes permissions (activeTab, tabs)
-- Registers the background service worker
+- Registers the background worker and PiP command
-- Defines the PiP trigger command
-- Grants minimal required permissions

 ---

 ## 🧪 Known Limitations

+- Only runs automatically on YouTube and Crunchyroll.
-- Some DRM-protected video players may still block PiP even after removing `disablePictureInPicture`.
+- DRM-heavy players may still block PiP even if the UI suggests otherwise.
-- Pages without `<video>` elements will show a console message but otherwise behave normally.
-- Some sites use multiple nested iframes; `all_frames: true` helps, but rare cases may require site-specific logic.
+- Sites outside the supported list won’t trigger PiP unless future versions add an opt-in allowlist.

 ---

 ## 📜 License

-MIT License
+MIT License.
-Feel free to modify, extend, or reuse.
+Fork freely—extend, improve, experiment.

 ---

 ## ❤️ Contributions

-Pull requests and suggestions are welcome!
+Feedback and pull requests are welcome.